drmvc/app/README.md

 ## How to install

-For first we need clone the demo project
+For first need to create new project from the skeleton:

     composer create-project drmvc/app application
     cd application